Wild Calling! Xotics Essentials Dog Food gets the Advisor’s mid-tier rating of 3.5 stars.

 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

 Wild Calling!
-Xotic Essentials Dog Food
+Xotic Essentials Dog Food Review

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.